Airs weekdays during Morning Edition and The KHSU Homepage, Saturday during Weekend Edition.

 The Curry County Cultural Coalition announces that competition for its 2015 Oregon Cultural Trust funds is now open until the deadline of November 15th to nonprofit affiliates that promote, preserve, and enhance the arts, heritage, and humanities resources found in Curry County.
 CurryCCC.org.

-The City of Eureka Recreation Division has local artisan handmade gift vendor openings for its upcoming 38th annual Holiday Craft Bazaar, which will be happening Saturday December 6th at the Adorni Center in Eureka.
+The City of Eureka Recreation Division has local artisan handmade gift vendor openings for its upcoming 38th annual Holiday Craft Bazaar happening Saturday December 6th at the Adorni Center in Eureka.
 441-4374.
 EurekaParksAndRecreation.com.

 NOTE: Dates in bold indicate date of on-air announcement, not necessarily the date of events listed.